 Healthy, happy hormones

-My next women’s health worksop is on Saturday 17th March in Aljezur, where you will be able to learn even more about hormonal health and the herbs you can use to heal your hormones.
-You can also come and see me for a consultation, either in Luz or Aljezur, if you need help figuring out the best strategy for you.
+I will be running a few workshops on women’s health in 2018 where you will be able to learn even more about hormonal health - and you can always come and see me for a consultation, either in Luz or Aljezur, if you need help figuring out the best strategy for you.